muuhaha/gitskills/README.md

-# gitskills
 belong to learngit
-Creating a new branch is quick and simple.
+Creating a new branch is quick and simple & ....
-Dev in windows.
-vagrant dev edit.